Pablo Reyes Player Props: Red Sox vs. Rays

-Pablo Reyes is available when the Boston Red Sox battle Trevor Kelley and the Tampa Bay Rays at Fenway Park Saturday at 1:10 PM ET.
+Pablo Reyes -- 1-for-4 in his last game -- will be in action for the Boston Red Sox versus the Tampa Bay Rays, with Shane McClanahan on the hill, on June 5 at 4:05 PM ET.

-In his most recent action (on June 3 against the Diamondbacks) he went 0-for-2.
+In his most recent game he had a one-hit performance (1-for-4) against the Rays.

 Pablo Reyes Game Info & Props vs. the Rays